object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

        calling its :term:`constructor`.

     method
+    instance method
        A function defined within a :term:`class`.
 If `a` is an instance of :class:`MyClass`, and :class:`MyClass` has a :meth:`foo` method then `a.foo()` is equivalent to `MyClass.foo(a)`.
-The first parameter of a method is always named `self`.
+The first parameter of an instance method is always named `self`.

     pseudocode
        A description of an algorithm given in the form of a computer